Seneca-ICTOER/OPS345v2/docs/Labs/lab7.md

 The database you create in RDS will quickly eat through your $50 allotment if you are not careful.

 **!!!!!DOUBLE CHECK THIS!!!!!**
 When you have completed this part of the lab and have taken the necessary screenshots (as listed at the end of this lab) it is a good idea to shut down and delete the database that you created.
 Be aware that this will break your Wordpress website and render it inaccessable.
-SO DO NOT DO SO UNTIL YOU HAVE TAKEN THE NECESSARY SCREENSHOTS!
+SO DO NOT DO SO UNTIL YOU HAVE TAKEN THE NECESSARY SCREENSHOTS FOR THIS LAB!

 Or you can temporarily stop the database if you need to come back to it using the steps below:
 - Navigate to **Aurora and RDS** > **Databases**.